 SAE J3068 complements SAE J1772 with solutions for three-phase recharging.
 The J3068 connector is mechanically identical to the Type 2 connector, and is based on the IEC 62196-2 and -3 standards.

 The Japanese utility TEPCO developed CHAdeMo.
 It is the official Japanese DC recharging standard and virtually all Japanese DC fast recharging stations offer a CHAdeMO connector.
 In Europe, while it has for some time been market practice to equip in particular 50kW recharging points with an additional CHAdeMO connector, the importance of CHAdeMO is fading.
-This is particularly due to the choices by Japanese (but also some French) car manufacturers to increasingly equip their EU market electric vehicles with a CCS inlet.
+Mainly this is due to the choices by Japanese (but also some French) car manufacturers to increasingly equip their EU market electric vehicles with a CCS inlet.

 Tesla (all markets except EU)

 Tesla has developed a proprietary standard for its connectors and inlets.
 The Tesla connector is a unified connector for AC and DC recharging, as it supports all voltage levels.
 However, since the end of 2018, Tesla vehicles intended for the EU market are supplied with a European CCS inlet, and Tesla is gradually also equipping its European recharging points with EU-type CCS connectors.

 GB/T 20234.2 and 20234.3 (China)